Top

 Vaccinations

-- Additional vaccines recommended for Sri Lanka are described in detail here but it’s always best to consult this with your doctor.
-We went to a tropical disease hospital which had a travel department for vaccinations to make sure we were taken care of by the most experienced doctors in this field.
+☀️ My experience: We went to a tropical disease hospital, which had a travel department for vaccinations to make sure we were taken care of by the most experienced doctors in this field.
 Since we were planning to stay in Sri Lanka for a longer amount of time, we decided to take the Japanese Encephalitis vaccine additionally to the routine vaccinations.

 Illnesses

-- Be aware of mosquito-borne illnesses, such as Dengue Fever or Japanese Encephalitis (very rare) which can occur during the rainy seasons.
-To minimise the risk use insect repellent and sleep under mosquito nets at all times.
+• Be aware of mosquito-borne illnesses, such as Dengue Fever or Japanese Encephalitis (very rare), which can occur during the rainy seasons.
+To minimise the risk, use insect repellent and sleep under mosquito nets at all times.
+In the area where we lived in Ahangama, there were many mosquitoes and we needed to be very careful to not get too many bites.

 Food and water

-- Avoid drinking tap water and stick to bottled water instead.
-To use less plastic we asked our neighbours to provide us with big water bottles every week.
-They can deliver them to your house and you need only to buy an electric pump to pot on top of them.
+• Avoid drinking tap water and stick to bottled water instead.
+To use less plastic, we asked our neighbours to provide us with big water bottles every week.
+They can deliver them to your house and you need only to buy an electric or manual pump to put on top of them.
 The bottles are then refilled with fresh (filtered?) water.
 You can also ask your host or at a local shop if they can help providing them.

-- Other rules you might want to follow: ensure seafood and meat are thoroughly cooked, stick to fruits that can be peeled and avoid consuming raw salads to avoid contact with tap water.
+• Other rules you might want to follow: ensure seafood and meat are thoroughly cooked, stick to fruits and veggies that can be peeled to avoid contact with tap water.

 Health Insurance